DEFRA/rpa-mit-reference-data/README.md

 To run this service locally complete the following steps.
 ### Set up user secrets

-Use the secrets-template to create a secrets.json in the same folder location as the [RPA.MIT.ReferenceData.Api.csproj](https://github.com/DEFRA/rpa-mit-reference-data/blob/main/RPA.MIT.ReferenceData.Api/RPA.MIT.ReferenceData.Api.csproj "RPA.MIT.ReferenceData.Api.csproj") file.
+Use the secrets-template to create a secrets.json in the same folder location.

 **Example** values that work in local environments for these 2 keys.